 CAUTION: Replace the bottle containing the sealant after the expiry date.
+Expiry date is shown on the base of the bottle.
 Dispose of the bottle and the sealant properly.
 Have the sealing fluid and the bottle disposed of in compliance with national and local regulations.